 Throughout the summer we had our share of 90 degree weather.
 Our guests found the water temperatures perfect to swim and kayak every day, but were happy to return to their air conditioned rooms in the evenings!
 Colby did not want to miss out on the fun, and he made sure he went swimming each day as well.

 Many of our guests stayed for longer periods this year and took advantage of all that Maine has to offer.
 Some took day trips to Camden, Rockport, Eagle Island, Peaks Island, as well as Monhegan, while others visited L.L.
 Bean, and also Bath, where there are many antique shops.
 A number of guests visited the Bowdoin College Museum of Art and attended the Maine State Music Theatre, also at Bowdoin.
 This year’s favorite show was Mamma Mia, based off of the songs from ABBA!
 Another favorite activity for some of our guests was sailing on the Schooner ALERT, a 70ft Maine built wooden tall-ship.
 You can find more information on the ALERT here.
 Guests also toured local islands on the Victory Queen.

 The sunsets on Lookout Point have not disappointed this summer.
-Two fluke micro-bursts came through which took down two very large trees at Landingview and Moseley cottages.
-Luckily there was no damage to either cottage.
+Two fluke micro-bursts came through which took down two very large trees near the cove.
+Luckily there was no damage done.
 The Inn was full to capacity during July and August.

 We also had our own small family gatherings, as three of our children and their families visited with us throughout July and August.

 Hope to see you in Maine soon and be well,